-The width of columns can be set individually, per column.
-Note that the visible width will always include some amount of data even when set to very small amounts.
-To resize the columns programmatically you can use the Width property.
+You can set the column width individually for each column.
+Note that the visible width will always include some data even if you set the width to very small values.
+To resize the columns programmatically, you can use the Width property.
 For example:

 this.radGridView1.Columns["Photo"].Width = 100;

 Me.RadGridView1.Columns("Photo").Width = 100

 You can restrict the possible values of the Width property by setting the MinWidth and MaxWidth properties.
 The MinWidth property sets a limit on how narrow the column can be.
 The MaxWidth property determines how wide the column can get.